fblec/Stressed_CMs_EVs/README.md

 Files are in .rda format and should be opened with R

-A description of the pipeline used for these analyses could be found in the material and methods section.
+A description of the pipeline used for these analyses can be found in the material and methods section.